Totul despre mirc !

 /msg x kick <#channel> <nick> [reason]

-max) and includes your username, enclosed in parentheses, at the beginning of the topic.
+includes your username, enclosed in parentheses, at the beginning of the

 /msg x topic <#channel> <topic>